Sue9104/web-manual/install-trantrace/install-from-source.md

   MYSQL_PORT=your_mysql_port]
 ```

-If the default port (90) for Trantrace is occupied, please change 90 to other available port in conf/trantrace.apache.conf.
+Please change 90 to other available port in conf/trantrace.apache.conf if it is occupied.

 ## Other Linux distributions and Mac